Five-round mock draft: Saints trade up for Baker Mayfield

 Getting an impact interior defender is important for the Lions, and keeping a former Wolverine in state would be a Michigan cherry on top.

-The Bengals have focused on improving their offensive line play this off-season, and they continue to do so here.
+The Bengals have focused on improving their offensive line this offseason, and they continue to do so here.
 Ragnow's a beast, and showed off even better athleticism than expected at his pro day.

 It's possible that the Patriots' trade of Brandin Cooks to the Rams was the precursor to another deal.
 On the other hand, it's possible Bill Belichick just wanted to move on from Cooks and secure younger talent in this draft.
 I'll go with the latter, with the Pats keeping Landry in the Northeast to chase quarterbacks.